 Your cat will need somewhere warm, dry and quiet to sleep - away from drafts.
-Cats like a nice soft bed that is large enough to stretch out and curl up in.
+Cats like a soft bed that is large enough to stretch out on and curl up in.
 Your cat should always be able to get to their bed and be left undisturbed when they are resting.
-Make sure you get a bed that is washable and easy to dry.
+Make sure you get beds that are washable and easy to dry.